arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 Both concrete classes should contain two constructors: one which takes no arguments and constructs the zero vector, and one which takes three doubles (the x, y and z components).

 The concrete classes should have the following methods (either implemented or inherited).
-You should decide which methods can be implemented explicitly in the `Vector3` class, and which ones need to be left `abstract` for implementation in the concrete classes.
+You should decide which methods can be implemented concretely in the `Vector3` class, and which ones need to be left `abstract` for implementation in the concrete classes.
 As a rule of thumb, any methods which would have identical implementations in both `ArrayVector3` and `ComponentVector3` should be instead defined in `Vector3` to keep the classes DRY.

 * `public String toString()`
 * `public boolean equals(Vector3 otherVector)`